Srimathi-1106/Value-Added-Course---Machine-Learning-Using-python/README.md

 # Value Addeded Course in Machine Learning
-This repository contains some files that implies about the basics that I learned in my 5 days Value Added Course (VAC) that was conducted in my college.
+This repository contains some files that convey the basics I learned during my 5-day Value Added Course (VAC) conducted at my college.